Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Summary and Conclusions

 \section{Summary and Conclusions}

-This paper develops instrumental variables methods for randomized trials with dynamic treatment exposure and outcomes measured in repeated follow-up waves.
+This paper develops instrumental variables methods for settings with dynamic treatment exposure and outcomes measured in repeated follow-up waves.
 Variation in exposure time and repeated follow-ups feature in countless randomized trials.
 In strategy trials and other pragmatic trials, exposure variation is outside trialists' control once the assignment die has been cast.
-Initial random assignment notwithstanding, treatment exposure is not randomly assigned.
+Initial assignment notwithstanding, treatment exposure is not random.

-Dynamic effects in such settings have long posed a challenge for clinical research.
-Treatment choices made after random assignment are likely correlated with post-trial outcomes.
-Our dynamic potential outcomes framework identifies average causal effects as a function of exposure time without imposing conditional independence of exposure and potential outcomes or constant effects.
-Identification here exploits a novel identifying assumption that we've called wave ignorability.
-As in event-study models, wave ignorability says that exposure effects are unrelated to calendar time.
-Along with assumptions analogous to those in \cite{angrist_imbens95}, wave ignorability delivers identification of incremental and cumulative causal effects of time-varying exposure, both easily computed by 2SLS.
+Dynamic treatment effects have long posed a challenge for clinical research.
+Treatment choices made after random assignment are likely correlated with post-trial potential outcomes.
+Our instrumental variables framework identifies average causal effects as a function of exposure time without imposing either conditional independence of treatment exposure and potential outcomes or constant treatment effects.
+The identification results developed and applied here exploit novel identifying assumptions that we've called IMCO and wave ignorability.
+IMCO is motivated by compliance dynamics observed in ISCHEMIA data; wave ignorability mirrors event-study models that presume exposure effects are unrelated to calendar time.
+Along with standard IV assumptions, IMCO and wave ignorability deliver causal effects of time-varying exposure that are easily estimated by 2SLS.

-Our framework also enriches the original \cite{AIR} categorization of treated participants as either compliers or always-takers in two ways.
-First, we disaggregate complier means into means for trial participants moved into treatment from different points of the untreated exposure distribution.
-Second, we distinguish means for immediate always-takers who are treated just after random assignment from later always-takers treated regardless of assignment--but not immediately after assignment.

-Application of these tools to the ISCHEMIA trial reveal quality of life improvements substantially greater than those that previously-reported ITT and conventional per-protocol estimates would suggest.
-2SLS estimates imply revascularization yields sustained gains in SAQ summary scores on the order of four points.
-ITT analysis, by contrast, generates effects that decline to around two points.
-For angina, 2SLS yields estimates stable at around three points after an initial bump up to 5.5.
-For angina too, ITT estimates fall to around two.
+When applied to ISCHEMIA trial data, these tools reveal quality of life improvements that are substantially greater and more persistent than previously reported ITT and per-protocol estimates would suggest.
+IV estimates imply revascularization of patients with ischemic heart disease yields sustained gains in SAQ summary scores on the order of four points.
+Moreover, after an initial bump up to 5.5, IV estimates of effects on angina frequency scores are stable at around three points.